Research

 Abstract:

-2. Towards win-win: Evidence from commercial dispute resolution in India
+Towards Win-Win: Evidence from Commercial Dispute Resolution in India

-With: Manaswini Rao (University of Delaware), Sandhya Seetharaman, Raghav Pandey
+with Manaswini Rao (University of Delaware), Sandhya Seetharaman, and Raghav Pandey

 Abstract:

-Courts are central in contract enforcement, and yet we know very little about how they function and their impact in the context of low state capacity.
-We leverage random assignment of commercial and contractual cases to judges in newly created commercial courts in India to examine the impact of judge-mediated settlement on litigating firms’ profits.
-The resolution of a case through mutual reconciliation (``settlement’’) rather than a full-length trial is negatively correlated with its duration and its pending status.
-We estimate a large, positive effect on the profitability of plaintiff, mainly financial sector firms, and negative effects among defendant firms.
-However, the negative effects among defendants are driven by the timing of suing rather than from settlement.
-We find suggestive evidence that settlement, in fact, stems the loss, suggesting a Pareto improvement.
+Courts play a central role in contract enforcement, yet little is known about their functioning in settings with limited state capacity.
+We leverage the random assignment of commercial cases to judges in newly established commercial courts in India to examine the impact of judge-mediated settlement on firm outcomes.
+Settlement is negatively correlated with case duration and pending status.
+We estimate large positive effects on plaintiff profitability, primarily among financial sector firms, and negative effects among defendant firms.
+However, the adverse effects among defendants appear driven by the timing of litigation rather than settlement itself.
+We find suggestive evidence that settlement mitigates losses, indicating potential Pareto improvements from expedited dispute resolution.